jjtolton/environment.pl/SETUP.md

 ### 2. Update README

-Replace `YOUR_USERNAME` with your GitHub username in:
+Replace `jjtolton` with your GitHub username in:
 - README.md
 - QUICKSTART.md
 - SETUP.md